Bus compression is one of the most important tools for mixing your music.

 At that point, you can add a couple of dB of make-up gain and you're good to go.
 Remember, there's no need to overthink this!

 The SSL Bus Compressor has long been the gold standard for mix bus compression.
 Most professional mix engineers would agree that it's the best master bus compressor.
-UAD modeled the famous hardware unit to provide users with stunning detail and accuracy.
+Waves modeled the famous hardware unit to provide users with stunning detail and accuracy.

 This plugin is fully endorsed by Solid State Logic, meaning you know that you’re getting the real deal.
 When it comes to power, cohesion, and drive, the G Bus is one of the best compressors around.
-As you might have expected, UAD took the original unit a step further, introducing new features like parallel compression, sidechain filtering, and headroom controls.

 As with the older console unit, the SSL 4000 G Bus plugin comes with the Auto Fade feature.
 With the Auto Fade feature, you can get that signature SSL fade taper, which lasts up to 60 seconds, and is often a great place to start dialing in your compression settings.